lay295/TwitchDownloader/README.md

 # CLI

 The CLI is cross platform and performs the main functions of the program.
-It works on Windows Linux, and MacOS.
-Currently, only Intel Macs have been tested.
+It works on Windows, Linux, and MacOS.*

+*As of 1.50.5, only Intel Macs have been tested

 ### [CLI Documentation here](TwitchDownloaderCLI/README.md).